College football's 50 best players in 2018

 Class: Sophomore

-A steady hand at the game's most important position, Fromm did exactly what the Bulldogs needed him to: He was accurate (SEC-best 68.4 percent completion rate), he made big throws (his 27 touchdowns were second-most in the SEC; his 9.3-yards-per- attempt average was third in the conference), and he took care of the ball (only five interceptions).
+A steady hand at the game's most important position, Fromm did exactly what the Bulldogs needed him to: He was accurate (SEC-best 68.4 percent completion rate), he made big throws (his 27 touchdowns were second-most in the SEC; his 9.3-yards-per-attempt average was third in the conference), and he took care of the ball (only five interceptions).

 36. BRIAN BURNS